zeruhur/loner/en/AP15_mech_requiem.md

 ### Adventure Hooks and Plot Ideas

-To enrich the narrative and offer diverse gameplay opportunities in "Mech Requiem," here are two distinct d66 tables designed for generating adventure hooks and plot ideas.
+To enrich the narrative and offer diverse gameplay opportunities in _Mech Requiem_, here are two distinct d66 tables designed for generating adventure hooks and plot ideas.
 Players can roll two six-sided dice, with the first die determining the row and the second the column, to discover compelling scenarios for their campaigns.

 #### Table 1: Military and Political Intrigue